 The Aboriginals Discovered Australia

-The first human inhabitants of Australia were the Aboriginals.
+The first human inhabitants of Australia were the Aborigines.
 They came here about 50,000 years ago.
 Since Australia was separated from the nearest landmass by over 90 kms of ocean and humans had not yet discovered how to build boat or rafts, nobody is quite sure exactly how they came to Australia.

 It is most likely that the Aboriginals arrived in Australia unintentionally.
 They were probably carried across the ocean on drifting debris as a result of a major flood or even a tsunami from a land somewhere further to the north.

 The Aboriginals were hunt-gathers who did not farm or build cities or towns.
 It is estimated that there were about 300,000 Aboriginals living throughout Australia at the time the first Europeans settlers arrived in 1788.

 The arrival of European settlers had a catastrophic effect on the Aboriginals.
 Read about it on our Aboriginals page.